 This was my first time rigging a model so I kept it simple — a spine, head, and ears.

 After a lengthy set up process (learning the tools as I went), my zebra was ready to be animated, lit, and rendered.

 An experiment with fluid dynamics in my front yard.
 This is an old animation that I created to get myself up to speed with X-Particles and Octane but I ended up really enjoying the meditative mood of the video.

 The entire video was made from this HDRI image of my front yard and a fluid simulation in C4D.

 A variety of flying creatures I captured the day before my wife went into labor.
 She recalls me editing this video in the hospital.
 These short, spontaneous projects are sometimes the ones I cherish the most.

-I describe myself as a designer but I'm more of an obsessive generalist.
-I just love to learn new things.
-Throughout my career I've found myself working on a range of different projects like creating an employment branding strategy for a global company to filming medieval vikings in the snowy mountains of Utah.
+I'm a visual designer, sort of.
+I specialize in 3D motion design, but leaving my comfort zone and learning new skills is my passion.
+Throughout my career I've found myself working on a range of different projects like creating an employment branding strategy for a global brand to filming medieval vikings in the snowy mountains of Utah.

 These days, I'm busy hanging out with my daughter and making animations from my home studio in Raleigh, North Carolina.